dotneet/devneko-image-proxy/README.md

-This product provides the ability to resize an image on the fly with AWS lambda.
+This product provides the ability to resize an image on the fly with AWS lambda and S3 and sharp.

 ## Setup AWS credentials